Bachelor of Kinesiology (BKin)

 Hours Per Week

-In general, academic courses comprise a minimum of three to four contact hours per week, consisting of lectures, seminars, tutorials, practical instruction and laboratories (in person or online).
+In general, academic courses comprise a minimum of three to four contact hours per week, consisting of lectures, seminars, tutorials, practical instruction and laboratories (in person and/or online).

 Availability of Courses